FastyBird/metadata/README.md

 ## What is FastyBird metadata library?

-This is library for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is implementing [json schemas](https://json-schema.org) data validation helpers and is central place for application constants.
+This is library for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is a place for application constants and shared values.

 ## Installation